rparak/Object_Detection_Synthetic_Data/README.md

 ## Train YOLOv8 Object Detection on a Custom Dataset

 The YOLOv8n (nano) model was used to train the object detection experiment.
 To quickly retrain the model on the new data without retraining the entire network, we use a function to freeze the backbone layers of the model.
+The backbone of the model consists of layers 0-9 (10 layers).
 The training process was performed using an internal NVIDIA GeForce GTX 1080 Ti 16 GB GPU, , but it is also possible to use Google Colab, as I mentioned earlier.

 **Information about the training process**
 ```